hamax97/hamax97.github.io/README.md

 I’m a software engineer passionate about acquiring a deep, bare-bones understanding of technology and using that understanding to solve complex and interesting problems.
 I have 2 years of experience testing REST APIs, websites, and event driven architectures using JMeter, Python, and Sitespeed.
-I love nature and hip-hop music.
+I love nature, hip-hop music, and lately I've been enjoying cooking healthy stuff a lot.

 <div align="center">
     <img src="./assets/my_face.jpg" alt="my face" style="width: 40%; height: auto; border-radius: 50%"/>